PhD; MBA, GAICD, ALFA, Cert IV ( Training & Assessment)

 In the disability sector, Patricia has been Secretary of the NSW Down Syndrome Association, President of the Early Education Clinics, director and Chair of Sunnyfield, and Chair of the Cromehurst Foundation.
 She was an advocate for women with disabilities on the NSW Premiers Council for Women, a member of the Disability Standards Review Panel, and Executive Director of the 7th World Down Syndrome Congress.
 Patricia’s daughter Kate is supported in her accommodation and social interactions by The Housing Connection.

-Sarah Abood is the Chief Operating Officer of HOPE Housing Fund Management.
+Previously Sarah was the Chief Operating Officer of HOPE Housing Fund Management.
 HOPE is a not-for-profit Fund Manager that helps essential workers own their own home, close to their place of work and the communities they serve.

-Previously Sarah was Chief Executive Officer of Profile Financial Services, a private financial advice and wealth management firm advising high net worth investors.
+Before this, Sarah was Chief Executive Officer of Profile Financial Services, a private wealth management firm advising high net worth investors.
 Prior to that, Sarah led the marketing function at Fidelity Australia, after holding senior leadership roles at Colonial First State, BT, Westpac and Rothschild.
 Sarah holds a BA from the University of Sydney, an MBA from MGSM, and is a Graduate of the Australian Institute of Company Directors.

 Master of Psychology, Master of Arts ( Special Education), BA ( Hons)